Classical Studies Graduate Students Database

 Tara Wells

-Tara’s own research is focused in general on representations of people with marginalized identities, with a particular interest in ethnic and gender identity, hoping to amplify the voices of perspectives long ignored in the field.
-As a multi-racial disabled woman, Tara is also passionate about making the study of Classics and academia at large more accessible and inclusive of traditionally underrepresented identities in the field; she takes pride in leading and participating in various DEI efforts such as serving on departmental committees and field-wide organizations, speaking on and organizing panels about disability and race in ancient studies, and informal mentorship and community-fostering among fellow scholars of marginalized identities in the field.
+Overall, Tara hopes to amplify the voices of perspectives long ignored in the field, both who is included in our scholarship as well as who the scholars are.
+As a multi-racial disabled woman, Tara is passionate about making the study of Classics and academia at large more accessible and inclusive of traditionally underrepresented identities in the field; she takes pride in leading and participating in various DEI efforts such as serving on departmental committees and field-wide organizations (esp.
+Mountaintop Coalition!), speaking on and organizing panels about disability and race in ancient studies, and informal mentorship and community-fostering among fellow scholars of marginalized identities in the field.
+She is is currently co-editing an upcoming issue of Res Difficiles, The Journal, titled “‘REZ Diff’: Indigenous Perspectives in Classics,” after organizing a successful SCS panel in 2023 on the same topic.

 Contact Info: